TomBener/quarto-cn-tools/README.md

 - [auto-correct](_extensions/auto-correct.py): Improve copywriting, correct spaces, words, and punctuations between CJK and English with AutoCorrect.
 - [citation-backlinks](_extensions/citation-backlinks.lua): Generate backlinks for bibliography entries to the corresponding citations.
 - [confetti](_extensions/confetti/): Send some 🎊 in Reveal.js slides.
-- [cnbib-quotes](_extensions/cnbib-quotes.lua): Process quotes for Chinese bibliographies in HTML and ePub outputs.
+- [cnbib-quotes](_extensions/cnbib-quotes.lua): Process quotes for Chinese bibliographies in HTML and EPUB outputs.
 - [docx-quotes](_extensions/docx-quotes/): Convert straight angle quotation marks to curly quotation marks in DOCX.
 - [format-md](_extensions/format-md.py): Preprocess Markdown files for conversion with Quarto.
 - [get-bib](_extensions/get-bib.lua): Extract all bibliographies cited in the document as a BibLaTeX file.